Filing Fees and Waivers

 Complex case fee and first appearance fee must be paid at the filing of the first paper in a class action proceeding.

-Motion fees must be paid when the motion is scheduled online via CRS.
+Motion filing fees are paid when scheduling the motion online via the Court Reservation System (CRS).

 Ex parte applicants must pay filing fee before appearing in Department 410.